Tiki torches are practical and functional. They use real flames for illumination and have a fuel reservoir hidden inside a decorative casing.

 Mounted models are designed to attach to a wall or deck and need no posts.
 Both of these alternative styles offer unique and unexpected positioning of a tiki torch.
 Deck rail mounted torches are ideal for bordering the edges of a fenced deck.

 What about Electric Torches?

 To avoid being the person who has green, moldy torches due to lack of care, adhere to the following care tips.
 Regular cleaning can be done by wiping the tiki torches off with a soapy rag.
 Clean off any dirt and debris on all surfaces, including inside of the cup that holds the fuel reservoir.
-The fuel reservoir should be inspected on a regular basis for cracking and chipping.
+The fuel reservoir should be inspected regularly for cracking and chipping.
 Leaking fuel is not a good thing.

-When not in use for an extended period of time (such as throughout winter), pull each torch out of the ground and store them upright in a storage shed or garage.
+When not in use for an extended period of time such as throughout winter, pull each torch out of the ground and store them upright in a storage shed or garage.
 If desired, the fuel can be carefully poured out of the reservoirs so that the tiki torches can be laid flat for storage.
-Pouring the fuel back into the original container is perfectly acceptable.
+Pouring the fuel back into the original container is perfectly acceptable and when properly stored, the chances of any evaporation of the fuel is almost nonexistent.
 Avoid storing the torches around heat sources like water heaters or radiators.

 Make Quick-Release Ground Mounts

 To avoid pulling your torches in and out of the ground and aligning them each time, you can make some cheap ground mounts that can be used year after year.
 To do this, cut a foot-long piece of PVC tubing and place the tube into a pre-dug hole in the ground.